-The long slender stems topped with delicate white flowers punctuated with a purple spot belie the rugged origins of the relative of gladiolus.
-A native of Ethiopia, peacock lily comes from the mountains where is basks in the sun in grassy meadows that are dotted with rocks.
-It likes fertile soil and nestles right into a border but can be lost unless planted in groups of 10 or more and backed by a dark leafed plant like the canna ‘Wyoming’ with is dark bronze-red foliage.
+The long slender stems topped with delicate white flowers punctuated with a purple spot belie the rugged origins of this relative of gladiolus.
+A native of eastern Africa, peacock lily comes from the mountains where is basks in the sun in grassy meadows that are dotted with rocks.
+Its fan of sword-shaped leaves and spikes of white, 1-2″ wide fragrant flowers enhances the garden from spring until fall.
+Peackcock lily likes fertile soil and nestles right into a border but can be lost unless planted in groups of 10 or more and backed by a dark leafed plant like the canna ‘Wyoming’ with is dark bronze-red foliage.
 Peacock lily also does well in containers; place them where their pleasant fragrance can be enjoyed.
 The flowers are also useful in arrangements and have a long vase life when placed in floral preservative.

 Light: Full sun

 USDA Hardiness: Zones 7-9

 Photo Credit Peter Forster Wikipedia